jacekobst1/howbigg/posts/ultrawide-vs-dual-monitors.md

 In addition, flat screens are generally **easier to adjust in a dual monitor setup**, providing more flexibility for customized ergonomic configurations.

 ## 6. To sum it up
-In the end, choosing between ultrawide and dual monitors depends on personal needs and how you plan to use your screen.

 Ultrawide monitors give you a **big, fun experience**, which is great for **creative people and gamers** who want a big screen.

 Dual monitors let you customize and adjust your screens more, which is good for **people who do more than one thing at a time** or need a special setup.

 Think about the good and bad things about each option, along with your needs and likes, to make the best choice for your workspace or gaming area.
 No matter what you choose, remember to **pick the right resolution!**
 Both choices will help you be more productive, have more fun gaming, and enjoy your screen time more 👾